Æthelred the Unready: Æthelred changes course

 By 993 Æthelred had changed course and disowned his attacks on the church.
-No charters survive from 991 and 992, suggesting that the ordinary business of government was put on hold during the crisis following Byrhtnoth's defeat, and when they resume their tone is very different from those of the period when Æthelred had rejected his father's counsellors.
+No charters survive from 991 and 992, suggesting that the ordinary business of government was put on hold during the crisis following Byrhtnoth's defeat, and when they resume, their tone is very different from those of the period when Æthelred had rejected his father's counsellors.
 In Roach's view: "The king clearly saw recent misfortunes as divine justice and in doing so he tacitly accepted the teachings of the reformers."
 His mother enjoyed renewed status.
-Her eldest grandson, Æthelstan, states in his will that she brought him up, and she probably brought up other sons before her death around 1000 as she usually attested the same charters as they did.
+Her eldest grandson, Æthelstan, states in his will that she brought him up, and she probably brought up other grandsons before her death around 1000 as she usually attested the same charters as they did.
 Her brother Ordwulf became one of Æthelred's leading advisers.